fbpx

 • Or we don’t have enough space for a big decluttering project: If our home is very small or fully packed with stuff, we might not be able to arrange the free flat working areas necessary for the sorting and organising processes.

-The solution could be to give up the idea to sort it all out in one go.
+The solution?
+We let go of the idea that we must sort it all out in one go.

-We can decide to commit ourselves to conduct a series of shorter decluttering sessions over a period of weeks or even months.
+Instead, we decide to conduct a series of shorter decluttering sessions over a period of weeks or even months.

 The benefits of the small-steps decluttering approach